Private Journeys

 Fly to the Galápagos Islands, transfer to hotel on Santa Cruz Island.

 Drive back to Quito’s airport and fly to the Galápagos islands (2-3hrs, depending if there is a stop in Guayaquil on the way).
 From the airport at Baltra there’s a speedboat ride over to the archipelago’s mountainous principal island, Santa Cruz, which hosts the capital, Puerto Ayora.
-Transfer to your hotel, Mainao, which is in the lively town.
+Transfer to your hotel.

 Stay at -